wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 ![](@attachment/Clipboard_2020-05-08-20-09-15.png)

-If you refresh the page you will see that the div style changes to a cirlce after 2 seconds.
+If you refresh the page you will see that the div style changes to a circle after 2 seconds.

 We forgot to change the text when clicked for step one so right before the `setTimeout` add 👇